CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 ## What is a ramp?

 `ramp` is a special CARTO VL expression that outputs values based on an input.
 Depending on the type of the input the matching will be performed in different ways:
 - One-to-one mapping is performed when the number of possible categories in the input matches the number of values.
-For example: `ramp(buckets($electionWinner, ['conservatives', 'progressives', 'liberals']), [red, blue, orange])`
+For example: `ramp(buckets($electionWinner, [conservatives', 'progressives', 'liberals']), [red, blue, orange])`
 - Interpolation is performed otherwise, this allows to create intermediate values automatically.
 For example: `ramp($temperature, [blue, red])` will assign the color blue to the "cold" features and red to the "hot" ones.

 TODO maybe the map examples with the previous cases

 It's easy to create choropleth maps by using `ramp` with colors as the values.
 However, `ramp` values don't need to be colors, allowing creating different and richer types or maps like bubble-maps.
-But, for simplicity's shake, we will stick to colors until the "Ramp Values" section.
+But, for simplicity's sake, we will stick to colors until the "Ramp Values" section.

 ## Ramp inputs

 On the previous section, we talked about how `ramp` can be used to match *inputs* with *values*.
-In general, `ramp` allows to match most types of inputs with most types of values.
+In general, `ramp` allows matching most types of inputs with most types of values.
 But, the common case is to match a property as the input to fixed constant outputs like colors.
 This is what we call "Style by value".

 The following sections will cover "Style by value" with different property types.
 For example, when dealing with a transaction dataset we could style by numeric data like the price of each feature, or by categorical data like the method of payment (credit card, cash...).